Ang Dalubhasa

 Ang Dalubhasa (lit.
-The Expert) is a 2000 Filipino action film starring Fernando Poe Jr., who directed the film under the moniker Ronwaldo Reyes, Nanette Medved and Maritoni Fernandez.
+The Expert) is a 2000 Philippine action film starring Fernando Poe Jr., who directed the film under the moniker Ronwaldo Reyes, Nanette Medved and Maritoni Fernandez.
 The film was a vehicle for Medved's comeback after graduating summa cum laude in Babson College for business studies, and is also the first blockbuster in Philippine cinema for the year 2000.
 This comes after his 1999 film, Isusumbong Kita sa Tatay Ko..., which was that year's highest grossing Philippine film.

 This was also pop star Cris Villonco's film debut.
 Villonco later stated that she thought Fernando Poe, Jr. discovered her via the Pop Cola commercial.

 Plot

 Jimmy de Guzman is a military doctor and is the lone survivor of a massacre during his wife's boss' farewell dinner.
-He spends years hunting down the criminals until he was able to kill the last of them and avenging his wife, her boss and his daughter.
-Returning to his normal life, he became a respected military neurosurgeon, and engaged to the daughter of one of the hospital tycoons in Cebu.
-When his fiancee's niece succumbed to aneurism, Jimmy was the lead surgeon, but the girl dies while recuperating, thus placing the blame on Jimmy's shoulders.
+He spends years hunting down the criminals until he is able to kill the last of them and avenges his wife, her boss and his daughter.
+Returning to his normal life, he becomes a respected military neurosurgeon, and is engaged to the daughter of one of a hospital tycoon in Cebu.
+When his fiancée's niece suffers an aneurism, Jimmy is the lead surgeon, but the girl dies while recuperating, with Jimmy taking the blame.
 Shamed, he escapes to Manila where he spends his days drinking to drown his sorrow.

 In his new home, Jimmy enjoys being incognito.
-After overcoming alcoholism, he becomes respected by the community, and his legend grows further when he conducted appendectomy on son of a police officer during a flood.
+After overcoming alcoholism, he becomes respected by the community, and his legend grows further when he conducts an appendectomy on son of a police officer during a flood.
 It was then revealed that a co-doctor, jealous of his success, deliberately overdosed his former fiancee's niece.
 This comes about after the doctor confessed to his wife and every one in the party that he poisoned the girl, causing his wife to disown him and have him arrested for it.

 Jimmy later discovers that he has not fully avenged his family as the leader of the criminals that killed his wife is still on the loose with a new band of men.
-After a firefight aboard a docked ship, Jimmy finally kills the leader ending his 8 years, 4 months and 3 days arduous journey.
+After a firefight aboard a docked ship, Jimmy finally kills the leader ending his journey.

 He is coaxed to go back to Cebu but he choose to remain with new friends and newfound love.